yuchye/Capstone/README.md

 ## Directory Structure

-Note: Due to 100MB file size restrictions on Git, the full set of 'assets' files have been uploaded to Google Drive and can be found at  https://drive.google.com/open?id=1XDBxo_ghCZKzoBmv94Mf1m7-XbdwPqQo.
+Note: Due to 100MB file size restrictions on Git:
+- The full set of 'assets' files can be found at: https://drive.google.com/drive/folders/1XDBxo_ghCZKzoBmv94Mf1m7-XbdwPqQo?usp=sharing
+- The full set of 'web' files can be found at: https://drive.google.com/drive/folders/1CDgdZAnKjPFhyzQUaEEaRqrBMpinJSPr?usp=sharing

 ```
 Capstone: Classifying clinically actionable genetic mutations